tcltk/tcl/doc/dev/value-history.md

 includes a duty of the caller to keep this memory allocated and undisturbed while the command procedure executes.
 (In the days of Tcl 7, this was trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
-The contents of that array determine the string value.
+The elements of that array determine the string value.
-Each element with (unsigned) **char** value between 1 and 255 represent an element of the string, stored at the correponding index of that string.
+Each element with (unsigned) **char** value between 1 and 255 represents an element of the string, stored at the correponding index of that string.
 The first element with value 0 (aka **NUL**) is not part of the string value, but marks its end.